L13/vscode-diff/README.md

 ## What's new in Diff Folders 1.1.0

-- Added `l13Diff.ignoreUTFBOM` to ignore UTF-8, UTF-16BE or UTF-16LE BOM in text files.
+- Added `l13Diff.ignoreByteOrderMark` to ignore UTF-8, UTF-16BE or UTF-16LE BOM in text files.
+- Added visual context for drag'n drop in the list view.
 - Fixed copy symlink if file or folder does not exist [Issue #104](https://github.com/L13/vscode-diff/issues/104)
 - Fixed JSONC parser for trailing comma in an object or array.